 - You’ll evaluate your key relationships and plan if and how you’ll move forward.

-At The Ho Tai Way -- A School for Recovery, We’ll Walk with You through This Process
+The Ho Tai Way – Recovery for Women, We’ll Walk with You through This Process

 Our treatment program will navigate you through this process.
-We’re a school -- you’re learning a new way of life and making a new start.
 We’ll engage both your mind and your spirit as you learn new ways of relating to the world and start planning for life after drugs or alcohol.